marziosala/marziosala.github.io/_posts/2024-01-01-chat-with-docs.md

 ```

-<div style="background-color: #F3E5F5; padding: 10px; width: 90%">The President and the Prime Minister share power in a number of ways.
+<div style="font-family: monospace; color:#880E4F">The President and the Prime Minister share power in a number of ways.
 The President appoints the Prime Minister and can terminate his appointment if the Prime Minister tenders the resignation of the Government (Article 8).
-The President also presides over the Council of Ministers (Article 9) and communicates with the two Houses of Parliament (Article 18).
-The Prime Minister directs the actions of the Government, is responsible for national defense, ensures the implementation of legislation, and has the power to make regulations and appointments to civil and military posts (Article 21).
-The Prime Minister can also deputize for the President in certain cases (Article 21).
-Both the President and the Prime Minister have the ability to address either House of Parliament (Article 31).</div>
+The President also presides over the Council of Ministers (Article 9) and has the right to initiate amendments to the Constitution, on the recommendation of the Prime Minister (Article 89).
+The Prime Minister, on the other hand, directs the actions of the Government, is responsible for national defence, ensures the implementation of legislation, and has the power to make regulations and appointments to civil and military posts (Article 21).
+The Prime Minister can also delegate certain powers to Ministers and may deputize for the President in certain cases (Article 21).
+The Government, led by the Prime Minister, is accountable to Parliament (Article 20).</font>